CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Lure a Crassus detonator into a small tunnel to get more gold when it explodes.
 The driller can make this tunnel anywhere.
 If done right, you’ll get up to around 1230 gold.
 [Source](https://deeprockgalactic.fandom.com/wiki/Glyphid_Crassus_Detonator)
   * Crassus detonators can only spawn (with a 3% chance) when the map is generated.
 They will not spawn afterwards.
-  * [?]
-If you shoot some platforms at the edge of the explosion radius, the Crassus explosion can make gold from those platforms.
-Not sure if this works, just thought of it.
+  * If you shoot some platforms at the edge of the explosion radius, the Crassus explosion can make gold from those platforms.

 * Every five OCs you forge adds 1 to your Forge level and gives you a free OC.
 Assuming you forge every OC, you’ll run out of OCs to get/forge at forge level 93.